ticketmaster/react-native-ticketmaster-ignite/README.md

 </IgniteProvider>
 ```

-#### AccountsSDK

-Exposes the following functions:

-- `configureAccountsSDK` - Configured in `IgniteProvider` before `<App />` is mounted, generally no need to implement this method manually.
-- `login`
-- `logout`
-- `refreshToken`
-- `getMemberInfo`
-- `getToken`
-- `isLoggedIn`

-If you are using the `AccountsSDK` module and not `useIgnite()` then `getToken()` is only for iOS.
-In your JavaScript methods, to receive an access token or refresh the refresh token always call `refreshToken()` for Android.
-For iOS the get token and refresh token logic are seperate.
-For more about `refreshToken()` See [here](https://github.com/ticketmaster/react-native-ticketmaster-ignite?tab=readme-ov-file#refresh-token)

 #### useIgnite

-To handle authentication in a React Native app you can either use the Accounts SDK module mentioned above directly or you can use the `useIgnite` hook.
+To handle authentication in a React Native app you can either use the AccountsSDK module mentioned in the below section or you can use the `useIgnite` hook.

 The `useIgnite` hook implements all of the native Accounts SDK methods for easy out of the box use in a React Native apps.
 It also provides `isLoggingIn` and an `authState` object with properties `isLoggedIn`, `memberInfo` and `isConfigured`, these properties update themselves during and after authenticaion.